-In addition to this, all Swissport employees are required to follow the communication policies including "General Communications Policy", "Who is Who" and "The Social Media Policies" when communicating either "on behalf of", or "about" Swissport in public forums.
-The communication policies of Swissport are developed by Corporate Communications & Marketing.
+Swissport is committed to self-regulation when sending out any kind of communication.
+The Communications policies are reviewed on a regular basis, with no specific time cycle.
+The Code of Conduct is used as a framework for all our communication.
+In the core of all communication engagements is our commitment to transparency, objectivity, balanced information and equal treatment of all parties.
+All interaction should be in the spirit of our Corporate values and principles, tailored to each respective audience.
+In addition to this, all Swissport employees are required to follow the communication policies including "General Communications Policy", "Crises Communication Policy" and "The Social Media Policy".
+The communication policies of Swissport are developed by Corporate Communications & Marketing and reviewed by the Legal Department.
 The successful implementation of these policies has lead to an absence of reported incidents of non-compliance with regulations and voluntary codes concerning marketing and communication during the reporting period.